 - keep me on top of my sleeping pad at night

-However bivy bags can be very expensive to buy, and it often costs upwards of $200 or more to purchase ones that are made out of high tech breathable materials like Gore-tex or eVent.
-Instead of spending that kind of money on my first bivy sack, I bought the 6.3 ounce Montbell Breeze UL Sleeping Bag Cover ($140), is made out of a proprietary breathable laminate that Montbell calls Dry-Tech.
+However bivy bags can be very expensive to buy, and it often costs upwards of $200 or more to purchase ones that are made of high-tech breathable materials like Gore-tex or eVent.
+Instead of spending that kind of money on my first bivy sack, I bought the 6.3 ounce Montbell Breeze UL Sleeping Bag Cover ($140), is made of a proprietary breathable laminate that Montbell calls Dry-Tech.
 Montbell claims that Dry-Tech is more breathable than Gore-tex XCR, which is itself more than twice as breathable than previous Gore-tex products.

 Breathability is important because you sweat at night and there’s bound to be condensation in your bivy sack if the air under your shelter is cooler than the air on the outside surface of your sleeping bag (see this post about tent condensation for the reasons why.)
 While most sleeping bag shell fabrics will vent this moisture, you don’t want it trapped by an additional layer like a bivy sack because it can soak your bag’s exterior shell and potentially compromise your sleeping bag insulation, particularly over the span of a multi-day trip.

 Bivy Sack or Sleeping Bag Cover?